The Kettlebell Swing – Introduction

 You’ll probably pick them up in just a few minutes.

-Whether you want to burn fat, get fit, or boost your deadlift performance, kettlebell swings will help.
+Whether you want to burn calories, get fit, or boost your deadlift performance, kettlebell swings will help.

 There is such a thing as too many swings!